You are currently signed in as .

 People began weaving the four basic natural fibers—cotton, linen, wool, and silk—into cloth as early as the Stone Age.
 Pieces of woven cloth dating from about 4000 B.C. have been discovered in Europe, Asia, South America, and the Middle East.

 Alexander Hamilton also felt that the United States should produce its own textiles rather than relying solely on imports from England, so following the American Revolution he helped establish a mill town in Paterson, New Jersey.
-The start up company—National Manufactory— ultimately failed and went out of business in 1796.
-American textile businesses continued to appear, including a factory opeined in 1814 by James Cabot Lowell in Waltham, Massachussetts.
+The start-up company—National Manufactory—ultimately failed and went out of business in 1796.
+American textile businesses continued to appear, including a factory opened in 1814 by James Cabot Lowell in Waltham, Massachussetts.

 The first manufactured fibers were developed near the beginning of the 20th century.
 Since then, manufactured fibers have improved the function and versatility of textiles.
 For example, new fibers and finishes have made clothes less costly.
 Durable, soil-resistant synthetic carpets cover the floors of homes, schools, offices, and hospitals.
 The automotive industry uses these and other fibers in seat belts, upholstery, and the reinforcement of tires, belts, and hoses.
 The textile industry is also a major supplier to the U.S. military, according to the National Council of Textile Organizations.
 The industry provides soldiers with everything from uniforms to high-tech protective clothing, and supplies defense contractors with industrial fabrics that are essential to operating key pieces of military equipment.